AI Voice Call Scheduling Revolutionizes Postnatal Care: Saving Moms and Babies

-How the AI System Works
+How AI Voice Call Scheduling Works

 • Previous call engagement patterns